mavolin/standards/README.md

 Additionally, each package provides these two functions:

 * `Parse(string) (Type, error)` parses the given string, and validates it
-* `IsValid() bool` simply checks whether the given string is valid in the given standard.
+* `IsValid(string) bool` simply checks whether the given string is valid in the given standard.

 ## License